darellanodev/gif-tower-defense/README.md

 - The player can:

-  - [ ] View the Main Menu and select a desired level to play.
-    - [x] Basic background
-    - [ ] Click in miniature to play
-    - [ ] Replace old player names with other nicknames
-    - [ ] ...
-  - [ ] Pause the game and resume it with the pause button
-  - [ ] Speed the game and return to normal speed with the speed button
-  - [ ] Click on an enemy to select it as a target
-  - [ ] Click on other enemy to select it as a target.
-If an enemy was selected before it will be deselected
-  - [ ] Click on two or more enemies that are sharing the same position and then the target selection will change from one enemy to the next enemy.
-  - [ ] Click on the path to deselect the target enemy
-  - [ ] View the heatmap
-  - [ ] Can exit from the current playing level. (ask for confirmation).
-Then return to main menu.
   - [ ] Create a level with the level editor
     - [ ] ...
   - [ ] Modify the difficult of the game with a visual graph (enemy endurances, profits, tower damages, ...)
     - [ ] ...

 - The magic fireball and iceball:
   - [ ] Do not damage the enemies that are abducted by UFOs

 - The enemy:

   - If it is freezed with an iceball:

     - [ ] it will tilt
     - [ ] it will drop ice particles

   - [ ] If it is burn with a fireball, during a time:

     - [ ] it will be dark
     - [ ] it will decrease its energy
     - [ ] it will drop fire particles